glyphr-studio/Glyphr-Studio-2-Help/docs/getting-started/working-with-multiple-projects.md

 This action will take the selected characters or ligatures from the source project, and add them to the destination project.
 If a character or ligature already exists in the destination project, it will be overwritten.

+If the character or ligature object does not exist in the destination project, a default one will be created.

+This action deals with glyph-level objects, so all associated metadata for the glyph object will be overwritten in the destination project.

 > Options:
+>
-- Scale copied items, if the source and destination Em sizes do not match.
+> - Scale copied items, if the source and destination Em sizes do not match.
-- Reverse copied shapes' windings.
+> - Reverse copied shapes' windings.

 ### Add component roots